SantyDev31/SantyDev31/README.md

 ## 🧑‍💻 About Me

 I'm a Junior Software Developer with a strong focus on **C# and .NET development**.
-I enjoy building clean, scalable solutions and improving my skills through real projects and continuous learning.
+I enjoy building projects from scratch and learning all about the technologies.

 - ✔ Working on **Coko Bot**, a multipurpose Discord bot, with C#
 - ✔ Currently studying a specialization in **Artificial Intelligence and Big Data**